uvaitsei/symas-helm-openldap/README.md

 We use the [Symas provided container image](https://github.com/symas/containers/tree/main/openldap) forked from, and compatible with, the [Bitnami OpenLDAP container](https://github.com/bitnami/containers/tree/main/bitnami/openldap).
 Please consult to documentation of the image for more information.

-The following table lists the configurable parameters of the openldap chart and their default values.
+The following table lists the configurable parameters of the `symas/openldap` with their default values.

 ### Global section